-These are findings from an Ipsos poll conducted via phone interviews March 30–April 21, 2017.
-For the survey, a sample of 1,000 small business owners and operators was sourced from the continental U.S., Alaska, and Hawaii.
+These are findings from an Ipsos poll conducted June 20–July 21, 2017 via telephone in English.
+For the survey, a sample of 1,000 small business owners and operators were sourced from the continental U.S., Alaska, and Hawaii.

 The process used is known as post-stratification, something which was not possible with the original sample due to sample-size limitations.
 The population estimates for employee size, industry, and location were obtained from the 2014 Census Survey of U.S. Businesses.

 Small Business Environment

 The infographic below charts responses—in percentages—to each of the Index’s 10 core questions and will provide insights into the changing attitudes and expectations of small business owners over time.
 This infographic reflects responses to the first two surveys, Q2 and Q3 of 2017.
 Responses to the 10 core questions are used to calculate the MetLife & U.S. Chamber of Commerce Small Business Index number, which currently stands at 62.3—meaning 62.3% of small business owners have a positive outlook for their companies and the environment in which they operate.